 Affordability tests or assessments look at your income and expenses to determine if you can afford the mortgage repayments.
 Since 2014, these have been made much stricter, which means while you might have passed the affordability test when you first got the mortgage, you might not now.

-In October 2019, the Financial Conduct Authority (FCA), introduced changes which might help you switch to a more affordable mortgage deal.
+In October 2019, the Financial Conduct Authority (FCA), introduced changes to the rules which might help you switch to a more affordable mortgage deal.
 These new rules are based on your mortgage payment history, rather than the affordability assessment.

 Mortgage lenders can carry out a modified affordability assessment if you: